brianlund/codedeploy-elb-powershell/README.md

 ## Usage

-Add the deregister_instances.ps1 script to your ApplicationStop hook and register_instances.ps1 to your ApplicationStart hook.
+Add the deregister_instances.ps1 script to your ApplicationStop (note this isn't run first time) or BeforeInstall hook and register_instances.ps1 to your ApplicationStart hook.
 See the included appspec.yml for an example.